 For 2.0 the executable installer may not be provided.
-Consequently, installing Shinken on a Windows may be manual with setup.py Step are basically the same as the linux one (Python install etc) but in windows environment it's always a bit tricky.
+Consequently, installing Shinken on a Windows may be manual with setup.py.
+Steps are basically the same as on Linux (Python install etc.) but in windows environment it's always a bit tricky.